butroy/movie-autoencoder/README.md

 # Deep Autoencoder For Collaborative Filtering

 In this project, I will explore what autoencoder is and how it works and then apply it in python scripts.
-I will also validate various properties mentioned in Oleksii and Boris' [paper](https://arxiv.org/pdf/1708.01715.pdf).
+I will also test several properties mentioned in Oleksii and Boris' [paper](https://arxiv.org/pdf/1708.01715.pdf).

 ## Introduction
 An autoencoder is a deep learning neural network architecture that achieves a recommendation system in the area of collaborative filtering.
 Let's first explore how autoencoder is structured.